-Acutronic Robotics has made the robot available worldwide at the company's website.
+Acutronic Robotics has made the robotic arm available worldwide at the robotics company's website.
 Specifically created to solve new and challenging automation demands that require dexterity and flexibility, MARA's price is 15.000 €.

-With real-time synchronization, deterministic communication latencies and automatic over the air updates, the MARA robot offers industrial-grade features and empowers new possibilities in the professional landscape of robotics.
+With real-time synchronization, deterministic communication latencies and automatic over the air updates, the MARA robotic arm offers industrial-grade features and empowers new possibilities in the professional landscape of robotics.

-The plug-and-play cobot can be physically extended in a seamless manner just by adding robot parts.
+The plug-and-play collaborative robot (or cobot) can be physically extended in a seamless manner just by adding robot parts.
 It therefore enables high customization and adapts to any specific application.

-MARA has specifically been created to solve new and challenging automation demands that require dexterity and flexibility.
-The price of the robot is 15.000 €.
+MARA robotic arm has specifically been created to solve new and challenging automation demands that require dexterity and flexibility.
+The price of the robotic arm is 15.000 €.

 Mass customization, powered by the H-ROS SoM

-MARA works through the H-ROS SoM, a hardware device that makes any robot part compatible and interoperable with others, regardless of their vendor.
+MARA robotic arm works through the H-ROS SoM, a hardware device that makes any robot part compatible and interoperable with others, regardless of their vendor.

 Enabling true modularity, the H-ROS SoM greatly simplifies and reduces the time spent in the integration phase, the largest bottleneck in robotic development today.